Open PhD position

 level of a German Diploma/Master.

 for up to three years.
-Interested

-For further informations please contact us,
+For further information please contact us,

 General information on the University of Frankfurt and its employment